librlaurie/dreamlib/concepts.md

 layout: default
 ---
 ## Concepts and Models
-<p>We explored what is a library, service models and adaptions, and project planning.
+<p>We explored "what is a library?", service models and adaptations, and project planning.
 Below are a few highlights.</p>

 ### What is a library?
 We each did drawings that represented functions and services of the library.
 Here are the two that survived the week: